 As with all forms of marketing, the most important outcome is increased revenue.
 If you’re not using a platform that tracks how many calls lead to conversions, there will be no way to show clients that their investment in call-only ads is valuable.

-According to Marketing Land, phone calls have a conversion rate of 30 to 50 percent, while clicks have a 1 to 2% conversion rate.
+According to Marketing Land, phone calls have a conversion rate of 30 to 50%, while clicks have a 1 to 2% conversion rate.
 We know what we’d hedge our bets on!

 If click-only call ads are something you’re looking to try, why not test them out?